rgeraldes24/solc/docs/introduction-to-smart-contracts.rst

     If you want to schedule future calls of your contract, you can use a smart contract automation tool or an oracle service.

-.. _the-ethereum-virtual-machine:
+.. _the-zond-virtual-machine:

-.. index:: !evm, ! ethereum virtual machine
+.. index:: !zvm, ! zond virtual machine

 ****************************
 The Zond Virtual Machine